voxeet/voxeet-uxkit-web-mixerlayout/README.md

 ### Actions / Reducers

 - `ConferenceActions.js`/`ConferenceReducer.js`
-  This action and reducer contain all events from the Platform (participant join, left, start screenshare, ...)
+  This action and reducer contain all events from the Communications API (participant join, left, start screenshare, ...)

 - `ParticipantActions.js`/`ParticipantReducer.js`
   This action and reducer contain all information about CONNECTED users